robolab-pavia/slr-kit/README.md

 Uses the algorithm presented in A. Schwartz and M. Hearst, "A Simple Algorithm for Identifying Abbreviations Definitions in Biomedical Text", Biocomputing, 2003.

 The script assumes that the abstracts are contained in a column named `abstract`.
 A different column can be specified usign a command liine option.
 It also requires a column named `id`.
+All the rows in the input file with 'rejected' as the `status` field (if present) are discarded and not elaborated.
 The output is a TSV file with the columns `id`, `term` and `label`.
 This is the format used by FAWOC.
 The `id` is a number that univocally identifies an acronym.